National Park Service

 Mr. George Hatcher was such a person.
 He ran one of the logging camps near the Peter's Mountain fire tower and cut logs for or sold logs to the Stearns Company.
 Mr. Hatcher was the Lumber Camp boss overseeing both white and black loggers and he was well liked and intelligent.
 This latter point is revealed by the fact that he invested his earnings wisely.
 After working for several years at the logging camps he went to work for a stave and handle mill east of Jamestown, Tennessee, at Sharp Place.
 When Mr. Hatcher got paid he took one half of his pay in cash and the other half in land.
 Eventually he owned over 2000 acres west of what is now the Big South Fork National River and Recreation Area, bordering the south side of Highway 297.
 Mr. Hatcher died and was buried in Wayne County, near Monticello, Kentucky.
 His heirs eventually sold the property that was left to them and moved away.

-If you would like to learn more about the African-American culture surrounding the area of Big South Fork please read the document attached Invisible People by Tom Des Jean, Big South Fork Archeologist.
+If you would like to learn more about the African-American culture surrounding the area of Big South Fork, please read Invisible People by Tom Des Jean.